FAQs

 No. Medicare and most insurance providers will continue to pay for hospice care if the physician confirms a limited life expectancy.

-You may ask your physician to submit a referral, or you may contact vCare Hospice if you’d like us to work directly with your physician.
-After your physician refers you to hospice care, you and your family will meet with an admissions nurse to determine your needs and arrange for an individualized plan of care.
+You may ask us for an assessment directly or you can ask your physician to submit a referral, or you may contact vCare Hospice if you’d like us to work directly with your physician.